thelonious/kld-intersections/README.md

 > Shape names must be appended to the method name in alphabetical order

-In our earlier example of intersecting a `Rectangle` and a `Circle`, we will need to list `Circle` before `Rectangle` giving us `intersectCircleRectangle` and not `intersectRectangleCircle`.
+In our earlier example of intersecting a `Rectangle` and a `Circle`, we will need to append `Circle` before `Rectangle` giving us `intersectCircleRectangle` instead of `intersectRectangleCircle`.

-Now that you know the method name, you need to pass in arguments to describe the shape of each curve.
+Now that you have determined the method name, you need to pass in arguments to describe the shape of each curve.
 You do that as below:

 1. Review the `Arguments` list in the table above
 2. Add all arguments for the first curve in the specified order to the method call